How to Transcribe Videos for Accessibility and ADA Compliance

 Common Accessibility Mistakes to Avoid

-Even well-intentioned creators make these errors:
+Even well-intentioned creators make these errors.

 Auto-Generated Captions Without Review